qutip/qutip-tutorials/tutorials-v5/time-evolution/024_v5_paper-floquet-speed-test.md

 where $g_0$ is the level splitting, $J_0$ is the nearest-neighbour coupling constant and $A$ is the drive amplitude.

-As outlined in the QuTiPv5 paper, it educational to study the dimensional scaling of the Floquet method compared to the standard `sesolve`.
+As outlined in the QuTiPv5 paper, it's educational to study the dimensional scaling of the Floquet method compared to the standard `sesolve`.
-Specifically how the crossing time (so when the Floquet method becomes faster) depends on the dimensions $N$.
+Specifically how the crossing time (when the Floquet method becomes faster) depends on the dimensions $N$.
-Although we will not reproduce the whole plot, we implement the solution for one specific choice of $N$ and give the user the freedom to play with the paramteres.
+Although we will not reproduce the whole plot for computation time reasons, we implement the solution for one specific choice of $N$ and give the user the freedom to play with the paramteres.

 ```python
 N = 4  # number of spins